meganz/mpenc_doc/source/protocol.rst

 liveness of a particular member as it would if we had an explicit leader.

 There are further details and cases in both the algorithm and implementation.
-For example, we have additional logic to handle new members who don't know "the previous operation", and define a general method to authenticate the parent references.
-We also arrange the code carefully to behave correctly for 1-packet operations, where the packet acts both as an "initial" and a "final" packet in our definitions above.
+For example, we have additional logic to handle new members who don't know the previous operation, and define a general method to authenticate the parent references.
+We also arrange the code carefully to behave correctly for 1-packet operations, where the packet acts both as an initial and a final packet in our definitions above.

 To cover the other :ref:`distributed-systems` cases, we also have a system of rules on how to react to various channel and session events.
 These work roughly